jaygit/daily-note/notes/samples/00-Journal/Note - Building obs.md

 Notes:
 - The installer and the `obs` shim accept both `--uninstall` and `--remove` (the latter is an alias for discoverability).
 - As a small easter-egg the shim supports `-L|--logo` to print the packaged ASCII logo (try `obs -L`).
+- There's an interactive easter-egg `-E|--easter`: run `obs -E` from a TTY and type the sequence `o b s` (3s timeout per key) to trigger a falling-block animation of the packaged ASCII logo.

 ### 7) CI and workflow hardening
 - Iterated on CI workflow YAML to add host-resolution fallbacks for private runners, ensure artifact uploads are compatible with GHES/private environments, and add deterministic debugging output.